 The cost of the class is $1,200.
 This cost includes textbooks and supplies.
 Federal and State financial aid are not available to offset the cost the Pharmacy Technician program.
 WIOA funding is available for those who qualify.
 A payment plan is available.

-A mandatory Orientation Session will be held on January 14, 2020 7:00 pm-8:00 pm in Room C1251.
-All students who are registered for the Spring 2020 session must attend the Orientation Session.
+A mandatory Orientation Session will be held on May 19, 2020 7:00 pm-8:00 pm in Room C1251.
+All students who are registered for the Summer 2020 session must attend the Orientation Session.

 ||6:00pm - 9:00pm